The music history of Koriyama, Fukushima. Why Is it called ‘‘The City of Music’’? ~Showa era~ Vol.1

 What is the movie ‘The one million voices (Japanese title: Hyakuman nin no dai gasshou)’?

-It also remains as a valuable documentary video with the record of old buildings, 70s fashion and the Koriyama dialect which does not exist anymore.
-They used Asaka High School, the arcade in front of the station, Nakamachi, Sakura-dori, the autumn festival (Asaka Kunitsuko Shrine), for the shooting.
+The movie also serves as a valuable documentary, preserving images of old buildings, 1970s fashion, and the Koriyama dialect, which no longer exists.
+Filming locations included Asaka High School, the arcade in front of the station, Nakamachi, Sakura-dori, and the autumn festival at Asaka Kunitsuko Shrine.

 “A single bullet takes one person’s life.
 A single line of melody takes millions of people’s hearts.”
 Naozumi Yamamoto